Help your dog stay trim

 When it comes to staying fit and trim, some dogs need more help than others.
 Senior dogs, especially, need the help of the people in their lives to keep them on the path to slimness.
-This is because older dogs are less active and, like middle-age people, their metabolism changes and they tend to gain weight.
+This is because older dogs are generally less active and, like middle-age people, their metabolism changes and they tend to gain weight.
 Here are a few exercise and nutrition tips to help keep your dog trim.

 Watch those calories.
 You know what happens to people when they reach a certain age: all those calories they gobble up start to make themselves known in the most unflattering ways.
-Here's an instance where dogs and their owners are very similar.
+Here's an instance where dogs and their caregivers are very similar.
 Older dogs are less active, so they don't burn off calories like they did when they were energetic pups.
 That's why senior dogs need fewer calories than younger dogs.

 Fibre keeps the world moving.
 There are several reasons why fibre is important.
 First of all, fibre creates a feeling of fullness - which means your dog will feel satisfied without having to eat very large amounts of food and the calories it contains.
-Fibre also optimises stool quality and helps keep him regular.
+Fibre also optimises stool quality and helps keep them regular.